dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 })());
 ```
 Here:
-* `declareState(0)`: Declares a reactive state count, initialized with 0.
+* `declareState(1)`: Declares a reactive state count, initialized with 0.
-* `declareEffect(() => console.log(count))`: This isn't setting up a "side effect" in the traditional sense.
+* `declareState((() => { console.log(count); return count; })())`: This isn't setting up a "side effect" in the traditional sense.
 Instead, it establishes another state.
 However, because it's an immediately-invoked function expression (IIFE), it executes the logging operation instantly during its declaration.
 The act of logging here, similar to a "side effect", is performed before a value is returned and the state is finalized.
 However, within the context of a reactivity graph, this is not viewed or treated as a "side effect" but merely a state with an operation executed during its creation.

 In the reactivity graph, it would be visualized as:
 ![reactivity-graph3](../imgs/reactivity-graph3.jpeg "reactivity-graph3")